“But how do you just… hang out?”

 Well, let’s look at an example.
 This basic example happens on average multiple times a day and is probably our most typical interaction outside of a few other more specific rituals.

 I enter Mistress’ office to talk about something.
 I wait for her to acknowledge me, silent until she does so, not barging in already talking.
 She’s doing something on the computer.
 When she does look up a moment later and asks, “What’s up?”
 I kneel next to her, trying to be graceful about it, lowering to both knees at once without my hands.
-There’s a recliner right behind me, but I’m not allowed to sit on the furniture in her presence or to ask to do so; she grants the permission pretty much only for meals, and I have a standing permission exception for sleep/bed.
+There’s a recliner right behind me, but I’m not allowed to sit on the furniture in her presence or to ask to do so; she grants the permission pretty much only for meals.
 We’re already talking as I do so, position not noted.

 We talk.
 After a while, my legs are going numb.
 I’m to hold the specific position until I ask and get permission otherwise (that, I am allowed to ask for).
 I’m kneeling, sitting back on my heels, knees apart (big toes crossed, right over left), hands behind my back (hands clasped, thumbs crossed, both right over left), back straight.
 Subconscious by now except for straightening my back now and then.
 At whatever natural brief lull in the conversation, I ask, “May I stretch?” and she says, “You may,” as almost always.